dlang/dub-docs/docs/getting-started/first-steps.md

 ## Publishing packages

 To publish your own packages, just create a new package with a valid package recipe like above (see the [package recipe specification](../dub-reference/recipe.md)) and follow the instructions on the [publishing packages](../dub-guide/publishing.md) page.

+---

+!!! success "Summary"

+    These are the most commonly used commands you will use with DUB:

+    ```sh
+    # builds the project in the current folder
+    $ dub build

+    # builds & runs the project in the current folder
+    $ dub run
+    # or shorthand equivalent:
+    $ dub

+    # asks to download "someapp" from the registry and runs it
+    $ dub run someapp
+    ```